benedfit/stylinpug/README.md

 > WARNING: Very experimental, and [under development](https://github.com/benedfit/stylperjade/issues), don't use in a production environment.

-Checks Jade against CSS, and vice versa, for unused CSS classes.
+Checks Jade against CSS, and vice versa, for unused classes.

 ## Usage